Railway Stations & Public Houses

 Line converted to electric traction and extended to Cavendish 1904.

 Line and stop closed 1934.
-The Normanton Hotel still stands at the
+The Normanton Hotel stood at the junction

-junction of Pear Tree Road and Lower Dale Road, but has been closed
+of Pear Tree Road and Lower Dale Road.
+The original building is now

 - North Pole